 Daniel Smith studied the São Paulo Museum of Art designed by Lina Bo Bardi located in Sao Paulo, Brazil; Neue Nationalgalerie designed by Mies Van der Rohe located in Berlin, Germany; Church of Saint-Pierre designed by Le Corbusier located in Firminy-Vert, France; and the National Assembly Building designed by Louis Kahn located in Dhaka, Bangladesh.

 As MSU’s first recipient, Lara Lynn Waddell traveled to Atlantida, Uruguay; Rome, Italy; Muuratsalo, Jyvaskyla, Finland; and Havana, Cuba, to study four unique buildings.

 Faculty Advisor: Emeritus Professor Michael Fazio

 The Trussell Travel Award (funded by alumnus Ted T. Porter) is awarded to the second-place recipient of the Aydelott Travel Award (since 2016).
 Candidates must have a minimum MSU 2.5 GPA (based on a 4.0 scale), be hard working and can demonstrate financial need.
-These travel funds are to be used for a ‘planned specialized trip’ (in the U.S. or abroad) in order for the student to experience architecture, art, and urbanism.
+These travel funds are to be used for a ‘planned specialized trip’ (outside of the U.S.) in order for the student to experience architecture, art, and urbanism.
 Travel plans must be approved by the director’s office.